IgniteUI/igniteui-xplat-docs/doc/kr/components/geo-map.md

 # {Platform} Map

-The {ProductName} map map map component allows you to display data that contains geographic locations from view models or geo-spatial data loaded from shape files on geographic imagery maps.
+The {ProductName} map component allows you to display data that contains geographic locations from view models or geo-spatial data loaded from shape files on geographic imagery maps.

 ## Demo